MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/microsoft-edge-policies.md

   ### <a name="configureviewinfileexplorer"></a>ConfigureViewInFileExplorer

-  #### <a name="configure-the-view-in-file-explorer-feature-for-sharepoint-pages-in-microsoft-edge"></a>Configure o recurso Exibir no Explorador de Arquivos para SharePoint páginas no Microsoft Edge
+  #### <a name="configure-the-view-in-file-explorer-feature-for-sharepoint-pages-in-microsoft-edge"></a>Configurar o recurso Exibir no Explorador de Arquivos para páginas do SharePoint no Microsoft Edge